14all-agency/shopify-llms-txt-directory/https-openroadsupplycompany-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0689/2489/9409/files/photo-3_ef28356f-fda7-4fc3-b217-0c97a929a856.jpg?v=1764804006
     Price: $160.00 USD
 - [Sprinter Van Rear Door Bug Screen](https://openroadsupplycompany.com/products/sprinter-van-rear-door-bug-screen): RESTOCK ROLLING IN LATE JANUARY Keep your adventure bug-free with the Sandy Vans Bug Screen kit!
 The Sandy Vans Mercedes Sprinter Door Bug Screens create a complete, sealed barrier to BUGS out!
 Transparent micro-mesh material offers you optimal visibility so you can enjoy a bug-free environment without obstructing your view of the outdoors.
 Complete with no hassle entry & exit, your next trip is about to get a whole lot more comfortable.
 KEY FEATURES: Zipper center for easy access.
 Zipper opening on both sides so screen can be rolled up and stored out of the way when seasons change. (new photos coming soon) Fits Mercedes Sprinter 2007-2025 High Roof van models Maximum Pest Protection - Screens are meticulously sized to fit perfectly & seal your van off from the outside creating a complete barrier to even the smallest of pests.
 Superior Visibility - Fine weaved transparent mesh provides you with optimal visibility of the outdoors while keeping your van bug-free.
 When looking out, you’ll forget the screen is even there.
 Convenient to Install - Follow simple steps and screens will be up in no time.
 Once they’re up, they stay put.
 Complete with no hassle entry & exit through zippered doors.
-What's Included: [1] Rear Door Bug Screen [4] Clamps (for installation) [25] Metal Clips (for installation)Magnetic door for easy access.Zip up to store.
+What's Included: [1] Rear Door Bug Screen [4] Clamps (for installation) [25] Metal Clips (for installation)Zip up to store.
 Zipper opening on both sides so screen can be rolled up and stored out of the way when seasons change.
 Happy to install bug screens at our facility for an installation charge FREE SHIPPING!
-  Updated: 2025-12-11T09:20:29Z
+  Updated: 2025-12-12T20:22:02Z
   Vendor: Sandy Vans
   Product Type:
   Availability: Available